Is Louboutin’s “Red Sole” Mark Reasonable?

 Never has a pair of shoes caused so much consternation in the courtroom as Christian Louboutin’s red soled stiletto.

-Whilst footwear has always been a bit of a battleground for brands (with a host of recent cases proving this point ) Christian Louboutin’s “red sole” has reached a level of IP infamy hitherto unmatched.
+Whilst footwear has always been a bit of a battleground for brands (with a host of recent cases proving this point ) Christian Louboutin’s “red sole” has reached a level of Intellectual Property infamy hitherto unmatched.

 Christian Louboutin is a French fashion designer, born on the 7th of January 1964.
 During his early career, he had become known for designing elaborate women’s shoes and eventually become Roger Vivier’s apprentice.
 After much success and aplomb – freelancing at Chanel and Yves Saint Laurent – Louboutin set up a boutique in Paris in 1991.
 Since this time, the famous Louboutin stiletto-heeled shoe have become ubiquitous across red carpets and boardrooms worldwide.